Skip to main content

 Objective

 To review token allocation and vesting schedules to ensure fair distribution and maintain market stability.
-This section examines the distribution mechanisms, holder patterns, and vesting implementations to prevent token concentration and market manipulation.

 Token Distribution Analysis